alokkumarr/my-big-project-/doc/operations.md

 installing an entirely new environment.
 The deploy command will detect an already existing installation and upgrade it.

-# Interfaces

-The SAW Web module and supporting services are exposed on port 80 of the target host, i.e. `http://<target-host>/`.
-The SAW Web application will automatically discover the endpoints for SAW Security and SAW Services based on the URL it is being served from.

 # Status

-To check the status of all SAW systemd units, execute the following
+To check the status of all SAW systemd units and times, execute the following commands:
-commands:

         $ sudo systemctl list-units --all saw-*

-To check the status of all SAW systemd timers, execute the following
-command:

         $ sudo systemctl list-timers --all saw-*

 # Logs